Clover shoots up 13% on news it may be acquired

 In September, the group reported its first loss in more than a decade after writing off a loan to its recently unbundled subsidiary, Dairy Farmers of SA (DFSA).

-Clover took a R439m hit, which then equated to almost 17% of its market capitalisation, but maintained that this write-off of debt was an accounting measure, and masked underlying improvements in its performance.
+Clover took a R439m hit, which then equated to almost 17% of its market capitalisation, but maintained that this write-off of debt was an accounting measure, and masked underlying improvements in its performance, according to CEO Johann Vorster at the time.

+The interested party is unlikely to be Tiger Brands, which has its own share of problems, and is trying to bring down the number of products already in its portfolio, said Ron Klipin, portfolio manager of Cratos Wealth.

+Interested parties could include Zeder, which may be looking to diversify from its holdings in Pioneer Foods, he said.

 On Friday at 10.35am, the group’s share price was 12.62% higher at R15.88.